-Kits create standardisation in healthcare delivery.
-Providers can be confident they will receive the right medicines and the necessary consumable products to treat specific conditions.
-Kitting also results in efficient packing and delivery of medicines and medical goods.
-IDA has experience in supplying standard kits and working with customers to create custom kits based on specific requirements.
+Kits create standardisation in healthcare delivery, resulting in efficient packing and delivery of medicines and medical goods, so that health care providers can be confident they will receive the right medicines and medical products to treat specific conditions.
+IDA has extensive experience in working with customers to create custom kits based on specific requirements.

 Above is a video showing IDA's kit production process including inbound, storage, kit packaging, outbound including cold chain in a GDP warehouse.

 Kitting and warehousing in Dubai

 The composition and logistics of kits can be a complex process.
 IDA’s kitting facility is strategically located in Dubai, at the crossroad between Asia, Africa, and Europe, close to both airport and seaport.
 This ensures fast shipments to any location, especially during emergency response.
 It is also close to the International Humanitarian City, a logistics centre for the distribution of humanitarian aid, where major international NGO’s, UN organisations and intergovernmental organisations are based to quickly respond to global crises.

 Aside from a large kit production capacity, the facility is also equipped to stock large numbers of kit components and kits, allowing us to not only respond quickly in the event of an emergency, but also to produce (non-emergency) custom-made kits for our customers.